JorySchossau/markdownNotebook/README.md

 * Show "(please wait") for output code chunks
 * Run code chunks according to languages and commands described in YAML header
 * Replace all output code chunks with the actual command output
-* Replace all non-code chunk output shortcuts with a link to the actual file

 ## How to use it?